Wade-GitHub/start-internet/README.md

 As an example, there could be a JSON file called "entertainment.json" to open links for youtube and twitch, another JSON file called "social.json" to open links for facebook and twitter, and another JSON file called "work.json" to open links for emails and your company web login page, among other things.
+All you need to do is pass the name of your JSON file to the program like so:

+`$python start_internet.py config.json`

+Where "config.json" is the name of the json file you made.

 In this repository there is a sample JSON file called "sample_config.json", which gives an example of the layout for the JSON files: